20 IT Support Questions to Ask When Choosing an IT Support Company

 • Pay-as-you-go support, where you pay an hourly rate or a fixed price – this is usually the more expensive option in the long run

-• Break-fix support, which can be charged hourly, either paid in advance or afterwards.
+• Break-fix support, which can be charged hourly, either paid in advance or afterward.
 It can also be offered on a fixed-price contract, like an insurance policy

 • Managed service support, where the support company actively manages your systems to reduce the chance of things going wrong.
 This usually involves signing an annual contract (see question 5)